randomtable/ChimeraOS/README.md

 # Welcome to my project!
+##### In the "ISO" folder, you will find a script for build and update your Windows Subsystem for Linux installation of Kali Linux!

 ### Section 0: Project - Distributed IRC Server (starting Hidden Communication Protocol Project)
 ##### This Section is a draft and all theory, please open an issue if there is errors or you have ideas!